To protect ourselves and others from

 For children under 3, it's best to answer their questions simply in language they understand.
-If they ask about why people are wearing cloth face coverings, explain that sometimes people wear them when they are sick, and when they are all better, they stop wearing them.
+If they ask about why people are wearing cloth face coverings, explain that sometimes people wear them when they are sick, and sometimes people wear them so they don't get sick.

 For children over 3, try focusing on germs.
 Explain that germs are special to your own body.
 Some germs and good and some are bad.
 The bad ones can make you sick.
 Since we can't always tell which are good or bad, the cloth face coverings help make sure you keep those germs away from your own body.

-One of the biggest challenges with having children wear cloth face coverings relates to them “feeling different" or stereotyping them as being sick.
-As more people wear these cloth face coverings, children will get used to them and not feel singled out or strange about wearing them.
+Children and teens often struggle when they feel different.
+They may feel that wearing a mask stereotypes them as being sick.
+As more people wear cloth face coverings, children will get used to them and not feel singled out or strange about wearing them.
 It will quickly become the "new normal" for children and teens.